textadventures/quest/docs/tutorial/creating_a_simple_game.md

 ### Adding an exit

-To do this, click back to the "lounge" room and go to the Exits tab.
+To do this, click back to the "lounge" room and go to the Exits tab (this looks a little different in the web version due to the limitations of HTML, but is basically the same).
 Then click the "South" exit:

 ![](Addexit1.png "Addexit1.png")